fungsi1984/rusty/README.md

 - 2326, rust really wild in this questions, vector, linkedlist
     - 2326-4, our first unsafe
 - 2416, it is using trie
+- 2491, really nice how key value works in different language
 - 3217,
   - 3217-3, completely remove all unwrap